ColdTrick/event_manager/README.md

 -----------

 - Create site and group events
-- Listing of upcomming events
+- Listing of upcoming events
 - Search events
 - Maps integration
  - Show events on a map